How to Make a Trap Style 808 Bass

 Good Old Roland TR-808

 Trap music emerged primarily from the southern United States as a subgenre of Hip Hop.
-It is a genre filled with a hard attitude that you can feel in the sound of the brass, triangle, triplet hi-hats, powerful kicks, snappy snares and low end 808 bass samples that are used when composing tracks.
-The drum samples of choice when making trap music are usually originating from the good old Roland TR-808 Drum Machine.
-Moreover, one of the distinct characteristics of the, right now very popular, Trap music genre is without any doubt that boomy bass sound with lots of low-end frequencies.
-Do you want to learn how to create that Trap style 808 bass?
+It is a genre filled with a hard attitude that you can feel in the sound of the brass, triangle, triplet hi-hats, powerful kicks, snappy snares, and low-end 808 bass samples that are used when composing tracks.
+When making trap music, the drum samples of choice usually originate from the good old Roland TR-808 Drum Machine.
+Moreover, one of the distinct characteristics of the trendy Trap music genre is, without any doubt, the boomy bass sound with lots of low-end frequencies.
+Do you want to learn how to create that Trap-style 808 bass?

 Let's Start Trapping!

-In the following tutorial, I will show you how to make that deep and powerful bass sound from scratch, using Massive by Native Instruments.
-Later on, I will combine it with a pattern (free for download on a link below).
-From choosing the right wave-forms to voicing, effects and beyond, I will show you how to set the right envelopes to create an excellent foundation for the Trap style bass sound that you can use in your music production.
-So let’s start trapping!
+In the following tutorial, I will show you how to make that deep and powerful bass sound from scratch using Massive by Native Instruments.
+Later, I will combine it with a pattern (free for download on the link below).
+From choosing the proper waveforms to voicing, effects, and beyond, I will show you how to set the suitable envelopes to create an excellent foundation for the trap-style bass sound you can use in your music production.
+So, let's start trapping!

 ~Initial Sine Wave